Medieval demography: The Brenner Debate

-Still yet another theory, as introduced by Robert Brenner in a 1976 paper, is that the economic system of the High Middle Ages limited population growth.
-Feudal lords and landlords controlled most of Europe’s land; they could charge high enough rents or demand a large enough percentage of peasants' profit that peasants on these lands were forced to survive at subsistence levels.
+Another theory, as introduced by Robert Paul Brenner in a 1976 paper, is that the economic system of the High Middle Ages limited population growth.
+Feudal lords and landlords controlled most of Europe's land; they could charge high enough rents or demand a large enough percentage of peasants' profit that peasants on these lands were forced to survive at subsistence levels.
 With any surplus of food, labor, and income absorbed by the landowners, the peasants did not have enough capital to invest in their farms or enough incentive to increase the productivity of their land.

 In addition, the small size of most peasants' farms inhibited centralized and more efficient cultivation of land on larger fields.
 In regions of Europe where primogeniture was less widely practiced, peasant lands were subdivided and re-subdivided with each generation of heirs; Brenner writes that consequently: "This too naturally reduced the general level of peasant income, the surplus available for potential investment in agriculture, and the slim hope of agricultural innovation."

-As a result, on account of the social and economic system, the size of Europe’s population was limited; the existing agricultural system and technology could not support a population beyond a certain size.
+As a result, according to Brenner, on account of the social and economic system, the size of Europe's population was limited; the existing agricultural system and medieval technology could not support a population beyond a certain size.
 When the population of Europe surpassed the threshold that the existing economic structure permitted: population loss, social instability, and famine could result.
-Only through modifying the existing social structure of land ownership and distribution could Europe’s population surpass early 14th century levels.
+Only through modifying the existing social structure of land ownership and distribution could Europe's population surpass early 14th century levels.

-The above paragraphs are a synopsis of Brenner’s argument.
-The 1976 article has the full text of his original argument.
-He also wrote a book after that article.

-Regardless of the cause, populations continued to fall into the 15th century and remained low into the 16th because the plague returned in cycles over the course of the fourteenth and fifteenth centuries, although subsequent plagues, such as the "children’s plagues" of the 1360s were less virulent than the Great Plague of 1347-1348.
+Regardless of the cause, populations continued to fall into the 15th century and remained low into the 16th because the plague returned in cycles over the course of the fourteenth and fifteenth centuries, although subsequent plagues, such as the "children's plagues" of the 1360s were less virulent than the Great Plague of 1347–1348.